vasyas/redux-action-object/README.md

 }
 ```

 Side effect function will be called after executing reducer.
-Whiling side effect, *this* will be pointing to actual
+Inside side effect, *this* will be pointing to actual
 store state.
-It means that side effect can use reducer results, like in the above example.
+It means that the side effect can use reducer results, like in the above example.

 To enable side effects you need to use *actionObject.withSideEffects* while creating Redux store: